wminner/ndnMouse/README.md

 ### Supported Platforms

 ##### Severs/Producers (phone):
-* Any relatively modern Android phone
+* Any relatively modern Android phone (Android 4.1 and up)

 ##### Clients/Consumers (PC): basically anything that can run [NFD](http://named-data.net/doc/NFD/current/INSTALL.html) and Python3
 * Any Linux distribution that can run NFD and Python3 (tested on Ubuntu 16)